LALRPOP

 }

-In this case, process_root simply uses the default settings, which takes files in src/ ending with the .lalrpop extension, and generates corresponding Rust source files with the same name in OUT_DIR.
+In this case, process_src simply uses the default settings, which takes files in src/ ending with the .lalrpop extension, and generates corresponding Rust source files with the same name in OUT_DIR.
 If you want to configure how LALRPOP executes, see the advanced setup section.

 #![allow(unused)]